Baptism and Christian Initiation of Children

 “Let the little children come to me.”
 Mark 10:14

-Children 8 years and older from other faith traditions who desire wish to become a Catholic:
+Children 7 years and older from other faith traditions who desire to become Catholic:

-Children baptized from another faith tradition who wish to become Catholic through the sacraments of initiation are also formed in our children’s process.
+Children baptized in another faith tradition who wish to become Catholic through the sacraments of initiation are also formed in our children’s process.
 See the age adaptations below.

 There are two age related tracks: